Maxfaktor51/Throngler-s-Bane/glossary.md

 > [read more](./pantheon.md#keranos)

 > ### Khyría
-> A province on the Northern Shores of the Summer Sea.
+> A province as well as a town on the Northern Shores of the Summer Sea.
 >
 > [read more](./northernshores.md#province-of-khyría)